Liuxiyao/SGAP-Net/README.md

-# SGAP-Net
+# SGAP-Net: Semantic-Guided Attentive Prototypes Network for Few-Shot Human-Object Interaction Recognition, AAAI2020.

-SGAP-Net: Semantic-Guided Attentive Prototypes Network for Few-Shot Human-Object Interaction Recognition, AAAI2020.
+## Few-Shot Human-Object Interaction Recognition with Semantic-Guided Attentive Prototypes Network

 We resubmit it in TIP with 4 extensions as follows:
 + an alternative prototypes calculation approach called Hallucinatory Graph Prototypes (HGP), which consists of a hallucinator and an HOI Graph Convolution Network (GCN);
 + a new dataset split strategy, and the corresponding experiments;